Fawlty22/readme-generator/README.md

   ## **Installation**
-  To run this program locally, d <br>
+  To run this program locally, run 'npm i node index.js' on your command line. <br>
-  You can also watch a short video on installation [here.](https://d)
+  You can also watch a short video on installation [here.](https://youtube.com)

   ## **Usage Information**
-  d
+  This is for anyone who needs a readme for their project.

   ## **Contribution Guidelines**